bjbloemker/Pay4Park/README.md

-##The application is now installed.
-You can now preform several actions:
+## The application is now installed.
+You can now perform several actions:

 How to start the Pay4Park application